sconover/knit-js/README.markdown

     select house.address, city.name from house join city on house.cityId = city.cityId

-Each operation is itself a composable relation.
+Each operation yields a relation.

 The following are all valid relations, with sql equivalents: